A befriending scheme that brings Christian volunteers alongside those who are losing their sight

 Many are devastated by this unwelcome news.
 Few have anyone with them to help them face this challenge.

 Eye clinics, social services and local charities all offer expert help but those struggling with the emotional and practical impact of sight loss need much more time than busy professionals can offer.

 Torch’s vision is to mobilise Christian befrienders to come alongside those who are in the early stages of losing their sight, to be companions on their journey.

-Torch Trust is piloting this scheme within the Southern Trust area in Northern Ireland.
-We also hope to expand the service to other areas as we begin to mobilise volunteers from churches across the province.
-Download a poster to display at your church.
+Torch Trust is piloting this scheme within the Southern Trust area in Northern Ireland, and seeking to expand the service throughout the UK.

 Blindness is the most feared disability, yet 24% (almost one in four) of us will know what it is to experience sight loss during our lifetimes.
 One in three of those over the age of 75 live with sight loss.

-Eye clinics are busy places.
-There are around 7 million eye clinic appointments each year and among them are 1.8 million new patients annually.
-Most are treated successfully but each day 100 individuals learn that there is no treatment that will reverse or prevent further sight loss.
+Eye clinics are busy places, with around 7 million eye clinic appointments covering 1.8 million new patients annually.
+Most are treated successfully, but each day 100 individuals learn that there is no treatment that will reverse or prevent further sight loss.

 ‘Sight loss can be devastating.
 A person’s whole way of life may dramatically change … The risk of depression is raised … people with sight loss are more likely to report a reduction in mental health, quality of life and social functioning’ [source: Thomas Pocklington Trust].

 It is not unusual to hear people describe sight loss in a similar way to the grief of bereavement.
 It can lead to high levels of depression, anxiety, loss of self-worth and social isolation.